roura356a/csk/intl.en-US/Release notes/System Component change Records/Storage/csi-provisioner.md

 |-------|-------------|------------|-----------|------|
 |v1.0.2|registry.cn-hangzhou.aliyuncs.com/acs/csi-provisioner:v1.2.2-aliyun|2019-12-20|-   The EBS PV name can be used as the disk ID.
 This feature is also supported by FlexVolume.
 -   Mount options can be configured for EBS volumes in MKFS Stage.
--   Mount options can be configured to have a higher priority than the volume attributes in NAS volumes.
+-   Mount options can be configured to have a higher priority than the volume attributes of NAS volumes.
 -   Mount options of OSS volumes can be validated in OSS connectors.
--   Subdirectories of OSS buckets can be mounted as volumes.
+-   Subpaths of OSS buckets can be mounted as volumes.
 -   Volume topology can be used to dynamically configure Logical Volume Manager \(LVM\).

 |No impact on workloads|